What Does Holistic Mean?

 Due to its holistic nature, the intake will cover many different aspects that will include physical as well as mental health.
 The information acquired is then used to provide a diagnosis and treatment protocol.

-The Amazing Benefits of Reishi Mushrooms
+The Benefits of Cupping Therapy